Exploring Antique Furniture and Home Decorating Ideas

 Typical Regency Style Furniture Features

 - Shapes and motifs inspired by ancient Greek, Roman and Egyptian architecture and design.
-You might see Egyptian heads, images of ancient Greek and Roman gods, and mythological beasts including the Egyptian sphinx and griffins.
+You might see Egyptian heads, images of ancient Greek and Roman gods, and mythological beasts.

 - Clean and symmetrical profiles whether masculine straight lines or classical arches and geometric shapes.

-- Decorative motifs draw on classical symbols like laurel wreaths and acanthus leaves as well as lyres, which are small U-shaped harps.
-You will also see rosettes and masks.
+- Decorative motifs draw on classical symbols like laurel wreaths and acanthus leaves.
+Some feature lyres, which are small U-shaped harps.

 - Lion heads are a repeat motif, especially in brass or metal accents to give a touch of royal pomp to the furniture.
 Lion heads with rings also serve as handles on drawers.

 - Dark woods create a majestic and imposing feel.
-Mahogany wood was especially popular with furniture makers at that time, and this strong tropical hardwood was in fashion throughout the Georgian era.
+Mahogany wood was especially popular with furniture makers at that time.
+This strong tropical hardwood was in fashion throughout the Georgian era.
 The woods were left with a natural and deliciously polished finish to draw attention to the beautiful grain.

 - Exotic wood veneers add a decorative surface effect and include rosewood and zebrawood, perhaps in classic inlay and banding designs.